 Show Custom Fields For A Customized View Of Submissions

 Now you can see everything that was submitted in the form.
-When we open up the task, we can see some information on the left and also see the email that was sent to my email ID on the right side of the screen.
-And then if we need to reply to the email, simply click reply to email and reply from right inside the ClickUp task.
+Open up the task to see additional information on the left and also see the email that was sent automatically on the right.
+To reply to the email, simply click reply to email and reply from right inside the ClickUp task.